etnie83/TimeOfDayReminder/README.md

-# GCalendarToESP
+# TimeOfDayReminder
-An Arduino-Project to display the Time of Day and a breaktime reminder
+An Arduino-Project to display the Time of Day and a breaktime reminder for the office but was canceled very fast.

-The project is constantly being developed and gets even more features
+The project is unmaintained at the moment and gets no more features